Sorry, you need to enable JavaScript to visit this website.

 DC Government

-The District of Columbia Government consists of three branches of government: Executive, Legislative, and Judicial.
+The District of Columbia government consists of three branches: executive, legislative, and judicial.
 The current form of government was established by the District of Columbia Home Rule Act in 1973.
-Although local officials have the authority to pass laws and govern local affairs, the United States Congress maintains the power to overturn local laws.
+Although District government officials have the authority to pass laws and govern local affairs, the United States Congress maintains the power to overturn local laws and legislate on behalf of the District.
 Furthermore, unlike any other jurisdiction in the country, residents of the District of Columbia are not represented by voting members of the United States Congress.

 Executive Branch

-The current organization of the District government also includes four Deputy Mayors who, reporting through the City Administrator, manage the day-to-day operations of agencies within a defined cluster.
+The current organization of the District government also includes four deputy mayors who, reporting through the City Administrator, oversee agencies within a defined cluster.

-Although most District agencies report directly to the Mayor, some agencies are independent or classified as regional bodies.
+Although most District agencies report directly to the Mayor, some agencies are considered independent.
 For example, the Office of the Chief Financial Officer is an independent agency (an arrangement that is unique to the District government).

 Legislative Branch

 The legislative branch consists of a 13-member Council.
-The Council of the District of Columbia includes one Member from each of the District’s eight wards, four At-Larger Members, and a Council Chairman.
+The Council of the District of Columbia includes one member from each of the District’s eight wards, four at-large members, and a chairperson.
 Members of the Council serve 4-year terms on a staggered election cycle.
-Like any legislative branch, the Council passes laws, approves the District’s budget, and is responsible for general oversight of the executive branch.
+Like other legislatures, the Council passes laws, approves the District’s budget, and is responsible for general oversight of the executive branch.

-The Legislative Branch also consists of 41 Advisory Neighborhood Commissions.
-ANC’s represent a small sub-set of each Ward in the city, thereby having the closest official ties to the people in a neighborhood.
-ANC’s present their positions and recommendations on issues to various District government agencies, the Executive Branch, and the Council.
-They also present testimony to independent agencies, boards, commissions, and Federal agencies.
+The legislative branch also includes over 40 advisory neighborhood commissions (ANCs).
+ANCs represent a small subset of each ward in the city, thereby having the closest official ties to the people in a neighborhood.
+ANCs present their positions and recommendations on issues to the Mayor, various District government agencies, and the Council.

 Judicial Branch